Limits of vector lattices: Preliminaries

 To see that $\vlat{M}(X)$ is a band in $\vlat{M}_\sigma(X)$, consider an upward directed subset $D$ of $\vlat{M}(X)^+$ so that $\sup D=\nu$ in $\vlat{M}_\sigma(X)$.
 Fix a Borel set $B$ and a real number $\epsilon>0$.
 There exists $\mu\in D$ so that $\nu(B)-\epsilon/2<\mu(B)$.
 But $\mu$ is a Radon measure, so there exists a compact subset $K$ of $B$ so that $\mu(K)>\mu(B)-\epsilon/2$.
 Therefore $\nu(K)\geq \mu(K)>\mu(B)-\epsilon/2> \nu(B)-\epsilon$.
 Therefore $\nu \in \vlat{M}(X)$ so that $\vlat{M}(X)$ is a band in $\vlat{M}_\sigma(X)$.

 The statement in (ii) follows immediately from the definition of the support of a measure and Proposition \ref{Prop: Properties of support of a measure}.
-It is clear that $\vlat{N}(X)$ is an ideal in $\vlat{M}(X)$, and that it is a band follows from the expression for suprema in $\vlat{M}_\sigma(X)$.
+It is clear that $\vlat{N}(X)$ is an ideal in $\vlat{M}(X)$, and that it is a band follows from (\ref{EQ: Sup of set of measures}).
 Hence (iii) is true.
-That (iv) is true follows immediately from (iii). \end{proof}
+That (iv) is true follows immediately from (ii) and (iii). \end{proof}

 Unsurprisingly, there is a close connection between Radon measures on $X$ and order bounded linear functionals on $\contX$.
-Theorem \ref{Thm: Riesz Representation Theorem for C(X)} to follow is implicit in \cite[Corollary 1, p.
-106; Theorems 4.2 \& 4.5]{GouldMahowald1962}, see also \cite{Hewitt1950} where a treatment is given in terms of Baire measures.
-In order to facilitate the discussion of order continuous functionals, we include a short proof.
+Theorem \ref{Thm: Riesz Representation Theorem for C(X)} to follow is implicit in \cite[Corollary 1 (p.
+106) \& Theorems 4.2, 4.5]{GouldMahowald1962}, see also \cite{Hewitt1950} where a treatment is given in terms of Baire measures.
+In order to facilitate the discussion of order continuous functionals to follow, we include the proof.

 \begin{thm} Let $X$ be a realcompact space.
 There is a lattice isomorphism $\orderdual{\contX}\ni \varphi \longmapsto \mu_\varphi \in \vlat{M}_c(X)$ so that for every $\varphi\in \orderdual{\contX}$,

 \end{thm}